 There are certainly concrete ponds that exist that people have enjoyed for a long time.
 However, they do not lend themselves to being a low maintenance ecosystem pond.
 The freeze and thaw cycle here in Colorado is really hard on concrete.
 We have strong sun in the summer, dry weather and then freezing cold!
 The earth settles and the support under a concrete pond can change.
 These factors lead to eventual leaks.

 Ponds that have a 40 mil epdm liner aren’t as susceptible to these type of issues.
 When a liner pond is losing water, low liner can be found and pulled up.
 Even if there is a small tear in liner, it can be patched.
 Often the liner just needs to be pulled up and supported.
 When liner is protected from the elements by rocks and gravel, it can last for decades.

 The word on concrete

 A very nice customer called the other day about a cleanout.
 She and her husband had built their own pond and had used liner.
 A few minutes later she mentioned that they were the owners of a local concrete company.
 I asked her why they had chosen not to build a concrete pond.
 She told me that while concrete is great for a variety of things, that over time it will crack in a pond situation.
 I asked her about some type of sealant to repair a concrete pond and she said that while sealant is great in many cases, it is not a good solution in a pond.

 Natural looking ponds

-Build a new pond with 40 mil epdm liner can avoid issues with cracking concrete.
-Want to save thousands of dollars and frustration?.....have a professional build your pond!
+Building a new pond with 40 mil epdm liner can avoid issues with cracking concrete.
+Want to save thousands of dollars and frustration?
+Have a professional build your pond!
 Just give us a call!
 303-775-0224